-For more information on the program, please contact one of our recruiting professionals and look for postings at your law school.
-We also invite you to read about New York corporate associate Matthew Gibbons’ experience as a 1L in our summer program (as part of our prior 1L Diversity Program).
-Matthew not only participated in the New York office’s summer program as a 1L but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.
+We also invite you to read about New York real estate associate Matthew Gibbons’ experience at Gibson Dunn.
+Matthew not only participated in the New York office’s Summer Program as a 1L but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.

 As a 1L, I initially thought that I wanted to be a litigator and was attracted to the firm’s robust and accomplished litigation practice.